Sam Gilbert (Australian footballer)

-Samuel Gilbert (born 19 August 1986) is a former professional Australian rules footballer who played for the St Kilda Football Club in the Australian Football League (AFL).
+Samuel Gilbert (born 19 August 1986) is an Australian rules footballer who currently plays for the Northern Bullants in the Victorian Football League (VFL).
+He previously played professionally for the St Kilda Football Club in the Australian Football League (AFL).

 Early life

 Gilbert was brought up in Terranora in northern New South Wales.
 His first love as a child was rugby league.
-His grandfather (Jack Gilbert) and great grandfather (Herb Gilbert) played for St. George Dragons in the New South Wales Rugby Football League Premiership.
+His grandfather (Jack Gilbert) and great-grandfather (Herb Gilbert) played for St. George Dragons in the New South Wales Rugby Football League Premiership.
 Herb was also a dual-code rugby international who captained Australia at rugby league.
 Sam played for the Bilambil Jets in the Group 18 Rugby League on the New South Wales Northern Coast.

-At the age of 14 he moved the Gold Coast, Queensland.
+At the age of 14, he moved the Gold Coast, Queensland.
 He attended Palm Beach Currumbin High School throughout his teenage years.
-At the age of 15 he began playing Australian Rules at the Tweed Coolangatta JAFC.
+At the age of 15, he began playing Australian rules football at the Tweed Coolangatta Junior Football Club.
 He made the switch after coming to the realisation that his body type - tall and skinny was not ideally suited to rugby league.
 He immediately shone, being selected in the Gold Coast representative under-16 team.
 He played senior football with the Southport Sharks.
-He missed state selection at under 16 and 18 level being a late bloomer but was selecte as captain of the Under 21 Queensland Scorpions Representative Side that defeated Western Australia attracting the eyes of talend scouts.
+He missed state selection at under 16 and 18 level being a late bloomer but was selected as captain of the Under 21 Queensland Scorpions Representative Side that defeated Western Australia attracting the eyes of talend scouts.
 His 2005 Rising Star award at Southport helped consolidate his prospect in the AFL Draft.
-Gilbert was selected by the Saints with pick No.33 in the 2005 AFL Draft.
+Gilbert was selected by the Saints with pick No.33 in the 2005 AFL draft.